|28 Nov 2009||#5|

-Log out from this account, log in to your default admin account.
+(3) Log out from this account, log in to your default admin account.
 Once again, go to the Region and Language.
 Click now the Administrative tab.
 Click Copy settings button.
 Check both boxes under Copy your current settings to:

 This makes your computer to use your default language in logon screen, in all system accounts and in the new accounts you create.

 Finally, a picture is worth thousand words.
 Here's my logon screen:

 |Similar help and support threads for2: Windows7 users & languages|

 |How do I change languages and formats for multiple users?||General Discussion|

 |Other (Scandanavian) Languages PLEASE PLEASE MS||General Discussion|